Flit (computer networking): Flit width determination

 Based on the size of the packets, the width of the physical link between two routers has to be decided.
 Meaning, if the packet size is large, the link width also has to be kept large, however, a larger link width implies more area and higher power dissipation.
 In general, link widths are kept to a minimum.
 The link width (which also decides the phit width) now factors into deciding the flit width.

-At this point, it is important to note that though inter-router transfers are necessarily constructed in terms of phits, the switching techniques deal in terms of flits.
+Though inter-router transfers are necessarily constructed in terms of phits, the switching techniques deal in terms of flits.
 For more details regarding the various switching techniques refer wormhole switching and cut-through switching.
 Since the majority of switching techniques work on flits, they also have a major impact in deciding the flit width.
 Other determining factors include reliability, performance and implementation complexity.